mchmarny/sentimenter-ui/README.md

 # sentimenter-ui

-This Single Page App (SPA) is build using only static content (html, css, javascript) deployed in Google Cloud Storage and fronted by SSL termination in Cloudflare.
-The logic of the `sentimenter` app is implemented in Google Cloud Functions.
+This Single Page App (SPA) is build using only static content (html, css, javascript) deployed in Google Cloud Storage (GCS) and fronted by SSL termination in Cloudflare.
+Additionally, all the logic of the [sentimenter](https://github.com/mchmarny/sentimenter/) app is implemented in Google Cloud Functions.

 ## Demo